cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 	hot_plastic(poly_mould); // ! won't run
 {% endhighlight %}

 we're going to end up with a hot mess.
-Remember, the function `fn hot_plastic(steel_mould: &'static str)` is expecting a `&'static str` --- a steel mould that lasts forever.
+Remember, the function `hot_plastic(steel_mould: &'static str)` is expecting a `&'static str` --- a steel mould that lasts forever.
 We've just passed it a polystyrene mould, which will last for "some limited amount of time".
 "Forever" is much more restrictive, so we can't use this function.

 How can we solve this?
 We need to define a new function, one which accepts a `&'a str`.
 Here's one: